OpenFn/blog/_posts/2020-07-14-cron-is-better-than-a-timer.md

 ---
 layout: post
-title: 'Product News: Enhanced scheduled/periodic job control'
+title: 'Product News: Enhanced Scheduled/Periodic Job Control'
 author: taylor
-categories: [product, upgrade]
+categories: [annoucement, tips]
-image: assets/images/hourglass.jpg
+image: assets/images/cronhourglass.jpg
 featured: true
 ---

-Hi all, this is a quick one from the product team at OpenFn—we've made a major upgrade to how timed/period jobs work.
+Hi all, this is a quick one from the product team at [OpenFn](https://openfn.org/) — we've made a major upgrade to how timed/period jobs work.

 In the past, if you weren't using OpenFn to drive some real-time (or